Encryptoid/Empyrion-AdminTetherport/README.md

 # Empyrion-AdminTetherport

-This is a Server based mod for Empyrion designed for events on the Anvil server, but could be used on other servers.
+This is a Server based mod for Empyrion designed for use on the Anvil server, but could be used on other servers.

+The purpose is to allow an Admin to teleport to a player to complete a ticket, and then return to where they were, easily.

 The "entry point" for mod code is AdminTetherport.cs